 Perhaps one way to do this, even with topics already covered, is by explaining it in more detail (and in your words), giving more examples or more complex examples than you have on the Internet, and sharing your personal experience with this technology.
 There are many ways to create something unique with a subject that already has a lot of content.
 Usually when I have difficulty with a problem, I read a lot of articles and still have a hard time, I end up writing an article about it as long as I have my experience and share my learning.

 - Use email signature.
-It is very important that you make a form available so that people can subscribe to your blog and receive new posts via email.
-It's a great way to “build loyalty” to your readers and always have a captive audience for your new articles.
+It is very important that you make a form available so that people can subscribe to your blog and start receiving new posts by email.
+It is an excellent way to "retain" your readers and always have a captive audience for your new articles.

 - Promote your work.
-It's no use writing excellent articles if nobody knows what you're writing.
-A key role for your blog to have relevance is that you help spread the word about your work!
-Whether in groups of Whatsapp, Telegram and their social networks (always remembering SEO, tags, etc.).
-As the saying goes, "only those who are seen are remembered."
-And don't be shy about spreading your work, because if your content doesn't reach people, it doesn't make sense to keep writing.
+There is no point in writing excellent articles if no one knows what you are writing.
+A key role for your blog to have relevance is that you help to promote your work!
+Be it in groups of Whatsapp, Telegram and on your social networks (always remembering SEO, tags, etc.).
+As the saying goes, “only those who are seen are remembered”.
+And don't be ashamed to publicize your work, because if your content doesn't reach people, it doesn't make sense to keep writing.

 - Study SEO (Search Engine Optimization).
 Knowing how search engines work is very important so that you can properly index your site, stay in the top rankings of Google and thus attract more users and consequently more relevance to your blog.

 - Think of all audiences.
-In any technical community, it is normal to find the most varied profiles, from the guy who started yesterday and knows nothing, to the guy who is a "legend" in that technology.
+In any technical community, it is normal to find the most varied profiles, from the guy who started yesterday and doesn't know anything, to the guy who is a “legend” in that technology.

 So it is very common to find blogs that only have basic articles, which have a high volume of views but as people learn more, they end up leaving and other blogs that only have highly advanced content, which usually have few views, seen few professionals really master the technologies they work with and understand these more complex articles.